 Buddhism, another significant religion in India, often promotes vegetarianism as a compassionate way of living.

-By 2040, It Is Anticipated That Only 40% of the World Population Will Consume Meat.
+By 2040, It Is Anticipated That Only 40% of the World’s Population Will Consume Meat.
 (Kearney)

 IMARC Group anticipates the plant-based meat market to hit US$ 87.9 billion by 2032.
 The world is beginning to believe the facts – That meat and its production are killing us and our environment, and we must make major changes in order to stop it.

-According to Latest Research, There are More than 13.4 Million Vegans in the US (Statista)
+There are More than 13.4 Million Vegans in the US, & The Vegan Share of the US in Selected Countries in 2024 Is 4%.
+(Statista)

 As of 2023, around 4% of the US population, roughly 13.4 million people, are vegan.
-This suggests that over 6% of US consumers, or more than 15.5 million individuals, follow a vegan lifestyle A recent survey of 11,000 individuals aged 17 and older found that 2% are vegetarian, with a quarter of them being vegan, making up 0.5% of the total population.
+Plant Protein data suggests that over 6% of US consumers, or more than 15.5 million individuals, follow a vegan lifestyle.
+A recent survey of 11,000 individuals aged 17 and older found that 2% are vegetarian, with a quarter of them being vegan, making up 0.5% of the total population.

 This number is expected to grow exponentially in the next decade.
-Plant-based foods have gained popularity; in 2018, $3.3 billion was spent on them in the US.
+Plant-based foods have gained popularity; in 2024, $9.87 billion was spent on them in the US, and is expected to reach US$ 26.72 billion in 2033.

 The research firm Nielsen reported that a huge percentage of Americans (39%) want to be vegan and try to integrate more plant-based foods into their diets.

-As developed a nation as the US, we should be leading the way towards eating a plant-based diet.
+As a developed nation like the US, we should be leading the way towards eating a plant-based diet.
 I can only hope we’ll catch up with the world’s “Indias” and “Europes.”

 From a Total Vegan Population, Females Cover 78% of the US.
 (Vegan Bits)

-As mentioned above, there has been a 1% decrease, bringing this figure down from 79% to 78%, women are more likely to be vegan than men.
+There has been a 1% decrease, bringing this figure down from 79% to 78%; women are more likely to be vegan than men.
 Studies have also shown that vegetarians/vegans in the US lean towards liberal politics, with 52% identifying as liberal and 14% identifying as conservative.
 Also, vegetarians/vegans are hesitant to say whether they do or don’t practice a religion.

 Men and women are much more likely to cite health reasons as the number one reason for going vegan.
 Some male celebrities like Joaquin Phoenix, Moby, Woody Harrelson, and Paul McCartney have been vegan for decades.